Attractor properties of non-reversible dynamics w.r.t invariant Gibbs measures on the lattice: Entropy decay under time-discrete and time-continuous interacting systems

 Suppose $h(\nu_{*}|\mu)>0$, then $\nu_{*}$ in that case is not a Gibbs measure for the same potential as $\mu$ by the Gibbs variational principle (see \cite{Ge11} Theorem 15.39).
 Further by Condition \ref{zero entropy loss condition} for the discrete-time case and for the continuous-time case for all $t>0$ But this is a contradiction since $P\nu_{*}$ respectively $P_t^L\nu_{*}$ are also weak limit points by the continuity of $P$ and $P_t^L$. $\Cox$

-The preceding theorem in particular implies that for convergent trajectories the then unique $\o$-limit measure must be a Gibbs measure for $\g^\Phi$.
+The preceding theorem in particular implies that for convergent trajectories the then unique $\o$-limit measure (the then unique cluster point of the trajectory in infinite time) must be a Gibbs measure for $\g^\Phi$.
 Under Condition \ref{zero entropy loss condition} this also follows from the fact that the limiting measure is invariant for the dynamics (see \cite{Li85} Proposition 1.8. for the IPS case, the DMP case follows easily by the same arguments).